utct/emergency_waitlist/README.md

 2. The application will assign a random severity and display the estimated wait time
 3. Open admin.html to see or treat the patients

+## Screenshots

+## Entering patient information with a 3 letter code
 ![Screenshot 1](docs/newpatient.png)

+## Admin checking on patients
 ![Screenshot 2](docs/admin.png)

+## Admin treating one of the patients
 ![Screenshot 3](docs/admintreating.png)

+## The payload of the request
 ![Screenshot 4](docs/adminpayload.png)

+## Patient is seen as "treated" in the DB
 ![Screenshot 5](docs/database.png)